Ircama/ELM327-emulator/README.md

 If a custom scenario is selected through the *scenario* command, any key defined in the custom scenario replaces the default settings ('AT' and 'default' scenarios).

 The key used in the dictionary consists of a unique identifier for each PID.
-Allowed case-sensitive values for each key (PID):
+Allowed case-insensitive values for each key (PID):

 - `'Request'`: received data; a [regular expression](https://docs.python.org/3/library/re.html) can be used
 - `'Descr'`: string describing the PID